 The five-year pilot supports eligible communities to:

-- utilize immigration to help meet local labour market needs and support regional economic development;
+- utilize immigration to help meet local labor market needs and support regional economic development;

 - establish a new pathway to permanent residence in rural Canada for skilled foreign nationals at various skill levels; and